-For information in addition to what is posted here, please contact Duke Energy's Lake Services Office at 1-800-443-5193.
+For additional information, please contact Duke Energy's Lake Services team at LakeServices@duke-energy.com or 800.443.5193.

 The development of the Shoreline Management Plan for Lake Keowee has followed closely and relied heavily upon the lessons-learned by the Licensee in development of Shoreline Management Plans for other Projects including: Catawba-Wateree Shoreline Management Plan (1994, 2001 and 2006), Nantahala Area Shoreline Management Plan (2003), and Lake Greenwood Shoreline Management Plan (2001).
 The Keowee SMP follows closely the model used for development of the shoreline classifications/criteria/lake use restrictions that are an integral part of the SMP classification maps developed for these other Projects.
 Likewise, the developments that comprise the Keowee-Toxaway Project and the Catawba-Wateree Project have consistently had similar permitting guidelines to regulate the many construction/stabilization/excavation demands placed upon these lakes.
 These guidelines and permitting programs have evolved over the past 20 years since implementation for both Projects.